PeimonBot/WebCraft/readme.md

 ## Using it in your project

-TBD.
-Currently, WebCraft does not have a port for vcpkg.
-If one of the contributors can add this library to vcpkg, that would be great (Here's how to do it.
-I think it should be intuitive enough: [https://learn.microsoft.com/en-gb/vcpkg/get_started/get-started-packaging?pivots=shell-bash](https://learn.microsoft.com/en-gb/vcpkg/get_started/get-started-packaging?pivots=shell-bash))!
+We've got a vcpkg port for it.
+Run `vcpkg install webcraft` or add it in your vcpkg.json.